auliakhalqillah/Predicting-The-Clicked-Advertisement/README.md

-# Predicting The Clicked Advertisement
+# Predicting The Customers Click on Advertisement

 ## Short Information
 - Dataset is retrived from [DQLab](https://www.dqlab.id/) course